Yo-yo: Loops and regens

 Loops are yoyo tricks that consist of the yoyo looping around the throw hand.

 A certain class of looping tricks, regens, are tricks that add spin to a yoyo without having to return it to the throwing hand.
 Because regens switch between frontstyle and sidestyle, they are frequently used to transition between frontstyle and sidestyle combinations.

 Tricks which adjust string tension

 Certain tricks, such as the UFO and Sidewinder, can alter the string tension, making it looser or tighter, thereby altering the response of the yo-yo.
 This also allows for a certain type of trick called slack tricks to be completed with greater ease.

 Yo-yo notation

-Several methods of notating yo-yo tricks have been formulated, including a system described Mark Mcbride in his work about yo-yo theory, the Yonomicon.
+Several methods of notating yo-yo tricks have been formulated, including a system described by Mark Mcbride in his work about yo-yo theory, the Yonomicon.
 This system is similar to Ross Levine's "Modern Yoyo Notation".
 Modern yo-yo notation is designed to be ambidextrous, further eschewing terms like "clockwise" and "counterclockwise".